geoph9/hass-gshell-extension/README.md

 ## Security

 Since you are providing the extension with an `Access Token`, then you should know that the extension does not perform any kind of encryption on it.
 So, if someone gets access to your computer/user then they will also be able to see your token.

+In general, if you think that you have an exposed access token, then you should go to your profile and delete it.
+Pay attention to this especially if you are hosting your instance on the internet (and not locally).

 ## Notes: